Mount Berlin: Eruption history

 Mount Berlin was active from the Pliocene into the Holocene.
 The oldest parts are found at Wedemeyer Rocks and Brandenberger Bluff and are 2.7 million years old.
 Activity then took place at Merrem Peak between 571,000 and 141,000 years ago; during this phase eruptions also occurred on the flanks of Mount Berlin.
 After 25,500 years ago activity shifted to Mount Berlin proper and the volcano grew by more than 400 m.
 Over time, volcanic activity on Mount Berlin has moved in a south-southeast direction.

 Eruptions of Berlin include both effusive eruptions, that emplaced cinder cones and lava flows, and intense explosive eruptions (Plinian eruptions) which generated eruption columns up to 40 km high.
 Such eruptions would have injected tephra into the stratosphere (Note: A process facilitated by the low height of the tropopause over Antarctica.) and deposited it across the southern Pacific Ocean and the West Antarctic Ice Sheet.
 The patterns of tephra deposition indicate that westerly winds transported tephra from Mount Berlin over Antarctica.
-During the last 100,000 years Mount Berlin has been more active than Mount Takahe, the other major source of tephra in the West Antarctic, but activity at Berlin was episodic rather than steady.
+During the last 100,000 years Mount Berlin has been more active than Mount Takahe, the other major source of tephra in the West Antarctic, but activity at Berlin was episodic rather than steady and was influenced by changes in magma supply and the way magma supply interacts with changes in the ice sheet, while a direct glacial influence on volcanic activity is not obvious until 10,000 years ago.
 The volcano underwent a surge in activity between 35,000/40,000 and 18,000/20,000 years ago.
 Despite their size, the eruptions at Mount Berlin did not significantly impact the climate.